emircangun/Algorithms/README.md

 # Algorithms

-A new algorithm every day
+A new algorithm every day with love <3